bionicop/Digital-Garden/Sem_3/IT/Notes/Module_1/Client Server Model.md

 ## **Packets**
 - In order to *transfer* the ==files fast and efficiently manner over the network== and ==minimize the transmission latency==, the *data is broken down into small pieces* of ==variable length==, called **Packet**.
-- Each *packet recieves a header* containing the ==destination IP address, the sender’s IP address, the total number of packets that make up a message, and the sequence number of that packet==.
+- Each *packet receives a header* containing the ==destination IP address, the sender’s IP address, the total number of packets that make up a message, and the sequence number of that packet==.

 ## **Switching**
 - Since the *packets are individually addressed, and numbered for sequence*, they can be *sent and received* in **any order**.
 This means that *packets can be switched* to **different routes** to *get to the destinations*, ==according to network traffic==.